 1. Aspire Lounge Heathrow Terminal 5

 The easiest way to get an unlimited free Priority Pass is with American Express Platinum.
-A cardholder gets TWO Priority Pass cards, each of which admits a free guest, so a family of four is can get in for free.
-If you want to apply for the FREE American Express® Preferred Rewards Gold Credit Card which two free lounge passes (free in the first year) with an extra referral point bonus, or the Platinum AMEX with extra bonus Amex Reward points, apply here.
+A cardholder gets TWO Priority Passcards, each of which admits a free guest, so a family of four can get in for free.
+If you want to apply for the free American Express® Preferred Rewards Gold Credit Card, which two free lounge passes (free in the first year) with an extra referral point bonus, or the Platinum AMEX with extra bonus Amex Reward points, apply here.

-The 4,000 sq ft lounge space is dominated by soaring windows on two sides giving passengers dramatic runway views.
-But the lounge feels relatively small in size when compared to the lounges at Heathrow or the main British Airways Galleries Club lounges.
-It does, however, have a better view and occupies a premium position with views across the airport looking down at the planes from two sides.
+The 4,000 sq ft lounge space is dominated by soaring windows on two sides, giving passengers dramatic runway views.
+But the lounge feels relatively small in size compared to the lounges at Heathrow or the main British Airways Galleries Club lounges.
+However, it has a better view and occupies a premium position with views across the airport, looking down at the planes from two sides.
 The view is better than the view from either of the British Airways Business Class Galleries Club lounges.
 Although the Galleries Club lounges are higher up in the terminal, they are set back in the middle of the terminal and away from the front windows of the terminal, so they have less of a view of the tarmac and planes.

-As you enter the Aspire lounge at London Heathrow Terminal 5, you pass the spa and showers (£20 a shower) and then turn the corner to reach a number of seating areas, a bar, a food and drink area as well as work stations.
+As you enter the Aspire lounge at London Heathrow Terminal 5, you pass the spa and showers (£20 GBP a shower) and then turn the corner to reach a number of seating areas, a bar, food, and drink area as well as work stations.
 At the far end of the lounge are 6 sleep pods.
-These are tiny rooms with privacy curtains (slightly see-through), each with a tv and reclining seat-beds which you can sleep on.
-When I took a look, 5 were occupied and 1 was free.
+These are tiny rooms with privacy curtains (slightly see-through), each with TV and reclining seat-beds which you can sleep on.
+When I took a look, 5 were occupied, and 1 was free.

-The complimentary non-alcoholic drinks at the Aspire lounge in Heathrow Terminal on my last visit included a variety of juices, cokes and Fanta, water and tea, coffee and hot chocolate from one of many machines dotted around.
-There was also a choice of free alcoholic drinks including Prosecco, spirits including Baileys, Martini, Tia Maria, Gin, Bacardi, Port and Whisky.
+The complimentary non-alcoholic drinks at the Aspire lounge in Heathrow Terminal on my last visit included various juices, cokes and Fanta, water and tea, coffee, and hot chocolate from one of many machines dotted around.
+There was also a choice of free alcoholic drinks, including Prosecco, spirits including Baileys, Martini, Tia Maria, Gin, Bacardi, Port, and Whisky.
 There were plenty of beers and wines available.

-I would specifically choose to travel from Terminal 5 at Heathrow over and above the other Terminals or other airports like Gatwick because the Terminal is awesome and this is a decent lounge to access with my Priority Pass.
+I would specifically choose to travel from Terminal 5 at Heathrow over and above the other Terminals or other airports like Gatwick because the Terminal is awesome.
+This is a decent lounge to access with my Priority Pass.
 You can’t compare this lounge to British Airways Galleries Club lounges.
 The British Airways Business lounges are excellent with much more space and food.